-- STEP Standard: Specifies the Application Protocol (AP) that best suits the intended use (AP 203 or AP 214). - Save Faceted To: Specifies whether to write polyhedric solids as trimmed surfaces (Faceted) or as lines (Wireframe). - Save Analytics To: Writes surfaces (cylinders, planes, spheres, cones, torus) and curves (circles, ellipses, parabolas, hyperbolas) as analytic shapes instead of NURBS (Non-Uniform Rational B-Spline). - Use Short Names: Uses internal coding for STEP entities and reduces file size.
+- STEP Standard: Specifies the Application Protocol (AP) that best suits the intended use (AP 203, AP 214 or AP 242). - Save Faceted To: Specifies whether to write polyhedric solids as trimmed surfaces (Faceted) or as lines (Wireframe). - Save Analytics To: Writes surfaces (cylinders, planes, spheres, cones, torus) and curves (circles, ellipses, parabolas, hyperbolas) as analytic shapes instead of NURBS (Non-Uniform Rational B-Spline). - Use Short Names: Uses internal coding for STEP entities and reduces file size. - Write 3D Attributes: Specifies that the attributes linked to the 3D objects are included.
+This option is available when selecting the AP242 standard. - Write 3D PMI: Specifies that the PMIs linked to the 3D objects are included.
+This option is available when selecting the AP242 standard. - Add Validation properties: Specifies that validation properties will be calculated and saved in the STEP file.
+This option is available when selecting the AP242 standard.